semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 # Semgrep Assistant overview

-Semgrep Assistant provides GPT-4-powered security recommendations to help you review, triage, and remediate your Semgrep findings.
+Semgrep Assistant provides AI-powered security recommendations to help you review, triage, and remediate your Semgrep findings.

 ![Semgrep Assistant message in GitHub](/img/semgrep-assistant-github.png#md-width) _**Figure.** Semgrep Assistant detects the use of untrusted, unsanitized data._